Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: Introduction

-In this work, we make use of Hybrid iLQR (HiLQR) \cite{paper:kong-ilqr-2021}, a full-order contact implicit trajectory optimization approach, in order to create a receding horizon MPC that utilizes nonlinear dynamics and is not constrained to the reference trajectory's gait sequence.
-By using Hybrid iLQR as an MPC, the contact sequence can be greatly modified when stabilizing large perturbations, e.g.\ as shown in Fig.\ \ref{fig:backflip}.
-We show that HiLQR MPC can reject bigger disturbances than centroidal methods when perturbed along a walking trajectory.
-We also show that HiLQR MPC working on a real robot in real-time can reject disturbances more reliably than centroidal methods.
+This manuscript is evolved from \cite{paper:kong-ilqr-2021}, which presented the initial HiLQR algorithm.
+In this extension, we show how HiLQR can be used as an online Model Predictive Control (MPC) controller (Sec.~\ref{sec:HiLQR_MPC}) and present new results demonstrating the efficacy both in simulation and on a physical robot (Sec.~\ref{sec:mpc_experiments}).
+This is accomplished by adapting the cost function to include a hybrid cost update as shown in Sec. \ref{subsec:hybridcost}, creating an optimization framework which utilizes fast parallel simulations of full order legged robots as shown in Sec. \ref{subsec:rollout}, and applying the saltation matrix to fast analytical derivative calculations as shown in Sec. \ref{subsec:backward}.
+Through these changes,\ Hybrid iLQR MPC {can greatly modify} the contact sequence when stabilizing large perturbations, e.g.\ as shown in Fig.\ \ref{fig:backflip}, {because the optimizer is not constrained to the reference trajectory's gait sequence}.
+We show that HiLQR MPC can reject bigger disturbances than centroidal methods when perturbed along a walking trajectory {(Sec.~\ref{sec:simulated})}.
+We also show that HiLQR MPC working on a real robot in real-time can reject disturbances more reliably than centroidal methods {(Sec.~\ref{sec:physical})}.